atulvarshneya/quantum-computing/qucircuit/README.md

 	job = qckt.Job(somecircuit, initstate=somestate, shots=100)
 	bk_engine.runjob(job)

+## Backend results classes

 ### `class Cregister`
-An object of this class is returned by job.get_creg(), and holds the classical register value got from the measurement operation.
-It provides method to convert that to pretty printable string, e.g., str(cregister), print(cregister).
+An object of this class is returned by `job.get_creg()`, and holds the classical register value got from the measurement operations.
+It provides method to convert that to pretty printable string, e.g., in `str(cregister)`, `print(cregister)`.
-The classical bits array can be accessed through the .value field and its integer value through .intvalue field of the returned object.
-This class is available in qckt.backend.
+The classical bits array can be accessed through the `.value` field and its integer value through `.intvalue` field of the returned object.

+This class is available in `qckt.backend`.

 ### `class StateVector`
-An object of this class is returned by job.get_svec(), and holds the statevector value from the simulator backend engine.
+An object of this class is returned by `job.get_svec()`, and holds the *statevector* value from the simulator backend engine.
 Note that state is available only when you run on a simulator, not on an actual QC hardware.
 In case of NISQ simulator, the diagonal of the density operator is returned.

-It provides methods to convert that to pretty printable string, e.g., str(statevector), print(statevector).
+It provides methods to convert that to pretty printable string, e.g., in `str(statevector)`, `print(statevector)`.
-The state-vector array can be accessed through the .value field of the object The returned object also supports a method StateVector.verbose(boolean), which affects the string conversion such that it includes all states even those with an amplitude of 0.
-Svec.verbose(boolean) returns the same state-vector object This class is available in qckt.backend.
+The *statevector* array can be accessed through the `.value` field of the object The returned object also supports a method `StateVector.verbose(boolean)`, which affects the string conversion such that it includes all states even those with an amplitude of 0. `StateVector.verbose(boolean)` returns the same state-vector object.

+This class is available in `qckt.backend`.